Eastern front of the Russo-Ukrainian war (2022–present): First Ukrainian Kharkiv counteroffensive and the recapture of Mariupol and Sievierodonetsk (May–September 2022)

 On 12 May, Russian forces seized Rubizhne and the nearby town of Voevodivka.
+Heavy fighting subsequently took place at the village of Dovhenke south of Izium.
+On 13 May, it was reported that Russia had decided to withdraw its forces from Kharkiv Oblast.
+On 14 May, the ISW reported that "Ukraine thus appears to have won the battle of Kharkiv."
+The Mayor of Kharkiv said to the BBC: "There was no shelling in the city for the last five days.
+There was only one attempt from Russians to hit the city with a missile rocket near Kharkiv airport, but the missile was eliminated by Ukrainian Air Defence."

-Heavy fighting subsequzently took place at the village of Dovhenke south of Izium, while Russia continued its attempts to encircle Sievierodonetsk.
-In the latter operation, Russia had begun to focus on cutting the highway at Bakhmut.
+Russia continued its attempts to encircle Sievierodonetsk and began to focus on cutting the highway at Bakhmut.
 By 14 May, the Ukrainians claimed to have killed over 6,000 Russian soldiers in Mariupol.
 They also claimed to have destroyed 78 tanks and 100 other armored vehicles.
 On 15 May, Ukrainian forces reached the border near Kharkiv, while continuing to push back Russian and LPR units.
 On the following day, the siege of Mariupol was formally concluded as the Ukrainian military personnel in the city's Azovstal agreed to gradually evacuate and surrender to the Russian forces.
 Four days later, the Russians announced that they had taken an additional 2,439 Ukrainians prisoners in Mariupol, bringing the total number captured during the siege to 3,917.
 In addition, it was reported that unrest – including public protests – was growing among pro-Russian collaborators and separatists in eastern Ukraine, as they accused Russian forces of corruption, incompetence, and forced mobilizations.

 Over the following days, Russia made little to no progress at the Izium frontline, but captured some territory around Popasna and Sievierodonetsk, increasingly threatening Sievierodonetsk and Lysychansk with encirclement.
 Russia also intensified air and artillery strikes targeting Ukrainian positions around Izium, possibly to prepare for renewed attacks.
 At the northern front, Russia and separatist forces retook a few villages and fortified their positions to stall the Ukrainian counter-offensive.

+After the Ukrainian counteroffensive, Russian forces were driven back to defensive positions, some of which were within miles of the Russia-Ukraine international border.
+Despite this, they continued to shell various Kharkiv suburbs, as well as the city proper, killing numerous civilians and wounding dozens more.
+Skirmishes along the Russia–Ukraine border in the area of northeastern Ukraine continued between Russian and Ukrainian forces beyond 14 May.